3liz/lizmap-documentation/en/source/user_guide.rst

 Printing
 ------------

 The print feature is available in the Lizmap menu bar.
-It depends on the number of print compositions published by the map editor.
+It depends on the number of print compositions published by the map publisher.

 .. image:: MEDIA/user-guide-14-print-menu.png
    :align: center